Flywheel energy storage generator can be connected to the grid

 - Will off-grid energy storage power generation eventually be connected to the grid

-- Chemical energy storage power station successfully connected to the grid
+- Can electrical energy storage be connected to the grid

-- Can the surplus electricity from energy storage power stations be connected to the grid
+- Is there any energy storage that needs to be connected to the grid